random-walkie/gasw_foncc/README.md

 This repository contains my coursework, projects, and study materials for the Fundamentals of Networks and Cloud Computing course.
 The repository serves as a comprehensive resource for learning networking concepts with a particular focus on the OSI model.

-## Repository Contents

-### OSI Layer Learning Projects
+## OSI Layer Learning Projects
-A collection of hands-on projects that demonstrate networking concepts across all OSI layers:
+`osi-networks-projects` is a collection of hands-on projects that demonstrate networking concepts across all OSI layers:

 1. **TCP Connection Monitor** - Explores OSI Layers 1-4 (Physical, Data Link, Network, Transport) by capturing and analyzing TCP connections.